Typhoon Lingling (2001): Camiguin

 Rainfall of 517 millimeters was observed on November 7, with 7 thousand families in Camiguin being affected.
 The Philippine Tactical Operations command conducted relief operations on Camiguin, though many government agencies including the Armed Forces of the Philippines were unable to land on the island due to bad weather.
 Lingling effectively isolated Camiguin for 2 weeks, with the future governor Jurdin Jesus Romualdo describing it as "the worst crisis that we had in Camiguin in recent history."
 The Hubangon and Pontod river basins in Camiguin suffered the most serious damage.
 Several people died in floods, with other people being struck by fallen trees and debris caused by a tornado hitting the island.
 There were fears of disease outbreaks due to lack of clean drinking water and cases of diarrhea in evacuation centers.

 Vietnam

+The maximum sustained wind speeds recorded during the impact of Typhoon Lingling in Vietnam were 32 m/s in Tuy Hoà (Phú Yên) [vi], 28 m/s on Lý Sơn Island, 21 m/s in Hoài Nhơn (Bình Định), and 17 m/s in Quy Nhơn (Bình Định).
+From 19:00 ICT on 10 November to 13:00 ICT on 12 November, rainfall in some areas exceeded 200 mm, with 253 mm recorded in Tam Kỳ (Quảng Nam) and 243 mm in Tuy Hoà.

 In Phú Yên Province, 15 people were killed, with Bình Định Province and Quảng Ngãi receiving 2 fatalities each, and 1 person being killed in Thừa Thiên Huế Province.
 In total, 20 people were killed, 131 were injured, with Lingling causing $37.3 million in damages in Vietnam.